What Do TFSI, TDI, and Other Engine Badges Mean on Cars?

 CDTi Meaning

 CDTi stands for Common Rail Diesel Turbo Injection and is mainly used by Vauxhall.
-It’s similar to Ford’s TDCi engines but tuned differently to suit Vauxhall’s range, such as the Astra and Insignia.
+It works in a similar way to Ford’s TDCi engines but is tuned specifically for Vauxhall vehicles such as the Astra and Insignia.

 DCi Meaning